You are here

-Papalexandri’s work have been exhibited internationally, including the Asmolean Museum, Oxford; Martin-Gropius-Bau, Berlin; Museum of Musical Instruments Berlin; Tokyo Art Fair; Japan Art Media; ISEA Hong Kong; Art Taipei; Center d’Art Monica, Barcelona; San Francisco Art Institute; Biennale Disegno Rimini, Italy; Transmediale, Berlin and Venice Biennale of Architecture.
+Papalexandri’s work have been exhibited internationally, including the the Donaueschingen Festival & Museum Art Plus; MuDa museum of digital art, Zurich; the Asmolean Museum, Oxford; Martin-Gropius-Bau, Berlin; Museum of Musical Instruments Berlin; Galerie Anhava, Helsinki; Galerie Denise René, Paris; Tokyo Art Fair; Galerie Mazzoli, Berlin; Japan Art Media; ISEA Hong Kong; Art Taipei; Center d’Art Monica, Barcelona; San Francisco Art Institute; Biennale Disegno Rimini, Italy; Transmediale, Berlin and Venice Biennale of Architecture.
 Papalexandri’s kinetic sound sculpture Speaking of Membranes, created in collaboration with Swiss artist Pe Lang is part of the Saastamoinen permanent collection of EMMA, Espoo Museum of Modern Art, Finland.

 Papalexandri obtained her BMus degree in music and MMus degree in composition from Goldsmiths College, University of London.
 Following postgraduate studies and research at the Universität für Musik und darstellende Kunst in Vienna (2008).
 She completed her doctoral studies in music composition (Ph.D.) at the University of California, San Diego (2008).
 In August 2016 Papalexandri joined the Cornell University Department of Music as Assistant Professor of Music Composition.

-Papalexandri's current commissions include a sound sculpture for the Donaueschingen Festival & Museum Art Plus, compositions and installation works for ensemble Klangforum Wien, Chamber Curious Players, Quiet Music Ensemble and Séverine Ballon as well as a solo CD album to be released in 2018 by Japanese record label Matter.
+Papalexandri's current commissions include performative sound kinetic installations for Archipel 2018 Genève, ensemble Klangforum Wien, ensemble dissonArt, Quiet Music Ensemble and Susanne Fröhlich as well as a solo CD album to be released in 2019 by Japanese record label mAtter.

 - sound art